tofu-tf/tofu/docs/logging.md

 // defines simple logging behaviour without any notion of contexts val syncLogs = Logs.sync[F, F]

-// desribing creation of logging instances and logging itself.
+// describing creation of logging instances and logging itself.
 When being run, this will log a message val effect: F[Unit] = for {
     loggingBN <- syncLogs.byName("my-logger") // you can create instances by name loggingFS <- syncLogs.forService[MyService] // you can create instances by type tags